getherbert/docs/shortcodes.md

 ### Using any controller method or closure

-In some cases you may need to call normal controller method or do some setup before hand in a closure.
+In some cases you may need to a call normal controller method or do some setup before hand in a closure.

 ``` php
 $shortcode->add(